A judge says Ehud Olmert took bribes from a developer while he was mayor of Jerusalem

-Former Prime Minister Ehud Olmert was sentenced Tuesday to six years in prison for taking bribes while mayor of Jerusalem.
+Former Prime Minister Ehud Olmert has been sentenced to eight months in prison for taking cash from an American businessman.

 Olmert was convicted in March of receiving about $161,000 in bribes related to a controversial Jerusalem housing project called Holyland.
 The judge acquitted Olmert on a third count of bribery.